python-babel/flask-babel/docs/index.rst

 and is the template for a ``.po`` file which contains the translated strings.
 Babel can do all that for you.

-First of all you have to get into the folder where you have your application and create a mapping file.
-For typical Flask applications, this is what you want in there:
+First of all you have to create a mapping file in the folder where you have your application.
+For typical Flask applications, this is what you should
+include:

 .. sourcecode:: ini